vertica/vertica-python/README.md

 with vertica_python.connect(**conn_info) as connection:
     # do things
 ```

+Below are a few important connection topics you may deal with, or you can skip and jump to the next section: [Send Queries and Retrieve Results](#send-queries-and-retrieve-results)

 #### TLS/SSL
 You can pass an `ssl.SSLContext` to `ssl` to customize the SSL connection options.
 For example,